We think this movie stands out for:

 Is it any good?

-Not for everyone -- too offbeat for some, too precious for others -- Brie Larson has made the most of rainbows, unicorns, and all things bright and shiny in a film for lovers of magical tales.
+It may be too offbeat for some and too precious for others, but Brie Larson has made the most of rainbows, unicorns, and all things bright and shiny in a film for lovers of magical tales.
 Acting is solid, with Mamoudou Athie standing out as the heroine's able helper and love interest.
-Bradley Whitford and Joan Kusack have a great time as Kit's over-the-top, "conscious" parents (they run a program for young people called "Emotion Quest") and bring heart to their send-up as well.
+Bradley Whitford and Joan Cusack have a great time as Kit's over-the-top "conscious" parents (they run a program for young people called "Emotion Quest") and bring heart to their send-up as well.
 Unicorn Store, which played in the 2017 Toronto Film Festival, was finally released nearly two years later to capitalize on Larson's success in Captain Marvel.
-It's not a great movie, but a good-looking and heartfelt first effort for Larson.
+It's not a great movie, but it's a good-looking and heartfelt effort for Larson.

 Talk to your kids about ...

 Families can talk about how the visual design of Unicorn Store enhances the film's premise and contributes to the movie's point of view.
 How do the costumes (particularly Kit's and The Salesman's) and sets help deliver the messages?
 Think about the look of The Store and the look of The Office.
 What do they tell you about the people who inhabit them?

 Kit's mom says, "The most grown-up thing you can do is fail at the things you really care about."
 What does this mean?
 Do you agree with her?